- RSA is an asymmetric cryptography system that uses public and private keys to encrypt and decrypt information.

 Current limitations and challenges of the RSA algorithm

 Despite its advantages, RSA has some inherent limitations.
-For example, it is slower than traditional encryption algorithms. symmetric encryption, which makes it less efficient for encrypting large volumes of data.
-In addition, it requires longer keys (at least 2048 bits) to maintain security against modern attacks.
+For example, it is slower than symmetric encryption algorithms , making it less efficient for encrypting large volumes of data.
+Furthermore, it requires longer keys (at least 2048 bits ) to maintain security against modern attacks.

-Another significant challenge is the threat posed by quantum computing, which could compromise the security of RSA in the future.
-For this reason, post-quantum cryptographic algorithms as alternatives.
+Another significant challenge is the threat posed by quantum computing , which could compromise RSA's security in the future.
+For this reason, post-quantum cryptographic algorithms are being developed as alternatives.

 Applications of the RSA algorithm